oliverager/SecondHandEcommerce/README.md

 🧠 Design Decisions

+🧠 Design Decisions (Updated)

+  **Transactions in MongoDB**

+  MongoDB supports multi-document transactions in replica set configurations, which ensures that operations across multiple documents can be executed atomically.
+While MongoDB's default behavior is to operate on single documents at a time, we can take advantage of transactions for operations that need to be atomic.

+  **For example:**

+    Placing an Order: When a user places an order, we could have used a transaction to ensure that the order is recorded and the corresponding listing status is updated atomically.
+This would ensure that either both operations succeed or neither does, preventing issues like listing availability mismatch after a successful order creation.

+        Transaction Example: If a user places an order for a specific listing, the system would use a transaction to:

+            Mark the listing as reserved (or unavailable).

+            Create the corresponding order document in MongoDB.

+    Using transactions here would guarantee that either both updates happen or none, preventing potential data inconsistencies (like a reserved listing being sold to multiple users).

   **MongoDB** is used for flexible schema and scalability.

   **MongoDB Replica Sets**, we can ensure high availability and failover capabilities.
 This setup allows the system to handle a higher load and maintain availability even in case of primary node failures.